 - Question if an employer says they’re hiring based on resume alone

-Best Practice: Start Small; allow auto-approval for only your most trusted employers at first which might be: Alumni, Employers that attended your career fair, Fortune 500, or local/recruiters you have worked with in the past
+- Best Practice: Start small - allow auto-approval for only your most trusted employers at first.
+These may include Alumni, employers that attended your career fair, Fortune 500, or local/recruiters you have worked with in the past.

-- Bulk Action: Filter your pending job approvals on qualifications like trust score, location, industry, size, labels, etc. and take bulk action to approve multiple jobs at once
+- Bulk Action: Filter your pending job approvals on qualifications like location, industry, size, labels, etc. and take bulk action to approve multiple jobs at once.

 Here are a few things you can do to be more prepared to manage employers